Charborough House: Sawbridge ("Erle-Drax")

 John Samuel Wanley Sawbridge Erle Drax, profited significantly from slavery.
 In 1834 one hundred and eighty-nine enslaved persons were registered at Drax-Hall in Barbados by Forster Clarke, as the attorney to B. (J. ?)
 S. W. Sawbridge Erle Drax, which on 16 May 1836 resulted in the payment of £4,293 in compensation under the 1833 Slavery Abolition Act.

 Burton

 Col. Francis Augustus Plunkett Burton (d.1865)

 Col. Francis Augustus Plunkett Burton (d.1865) married Sarah Charlotte Elizabeth Ernle-Erle-Drax, the heiress of Charborough.
 He was the son of Admiral James Ryder Burton by his wife Anne Maria Plunkett, daughter of Randal Plunkett, 13th Baron of Dunsany (1739–1821).
-He died without male progeny leaving as his heiress his only daughter Ernle Elizabeth Louisa Maria Grosvenor Burton (d.1916), who married her cousin John William Plunkett, 17th Baron of Dunsany and was the mother of Lord Dunsany and Sir Reginald Drax.
+He died without male progeny leaving as his heiress his only daughter Ernle Elizabeth Louisa Maria Grosvenor Burton.
 In 1871, she married as her second husband Lt.
 John Lloyd Egginton, of the 3rd Dragoon Guards, of Cheltenham, eldest son of Rev. John Clemson Egginton of Bilbrook, Staffordshire.